FEUP-LDTS-2021/ldts-project-assignment-g1004/docs/README.md

 - **Death** - The hero dies when all his health points are lost by taking damage from the monsters.
 - **Quit level** - The user can leave a level at any moment by pressing 'q'.
 - **Catch key** - The hero must collect a key (represented by the character 'F') to be able to open the corresponding door.
-- **Open door** - The hero, having collected the key, may open the door (represented by the character 'O') to escape/complete that level.
+- **Open door** - The hero, having collected the key, may open the door (represented by the character '0') to escape/complete that level.
 - **Progress** - The hero starts his journey at level 1.
 By completing a level, the next one is unlocked and progress is therefore made, being recorded on the levels' menu.

 ###### Progress: